ericwang-klarrio/aws-iot-test/aws/README.md

 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/

-Input the token you get above and you are able to login to the Kubernetes UI.
+Input the token you got above and you will be able to login to the Kubernetes UI.